 There are six different permission levels for users which can be adjusted at any time.
 Plus, with the User data type, you can add users in cells and comments to assign them tasks, identify team members, or @mention them to notify them of a comment or change.

 Add new users as editors on your team's bug tracker so that they can indicate their status and note when bugs are fixed.
-Or, for your team's big new product launch, let other employees see how the product is developing as Viewers on your team's project plan.
+Or, for your team's big new product launch, let other employees see how the product is developing by adding them as Viewers on your team's project plan.

 Permission Levels in Spreadsheet.com

 You can add workbook users at different permission levels.
 Granting users access to your workbook allows them to view and, in some cases, make changes to the workbook.

 Workbook users travel with the workbook, even if you move the workbook to a new folder.
 Users also have access to your workbook through folder access, see our article on folder sharing for more information on Folder users.

 Spreadsheet.com provides 6 different permission levels to choose from when sharing workbooks:

 An Owner can do anything with any workbook they own, including deleting the workbook, moving it, and changing the Owners.
 Only a licensed user can be assigned this permission.

 A Manager can do anything with a workbook they manage except deleting it, moving it, or changing the Owners.
 Only a licensed user can be assigned this permission.